Privacy Policy

 2.7.3 THIRD PARTY SITES

-Our site may from time to time have links to other websites not owned or controlled by us.
+Our site may at times have links to other websites not owned or controlled by us.
 These links are meant for your convenience only.
 Links to third party websites do not constitute sponsorship or endorsement or approval of these websites.
 Please be aware that we are not responsible for the privacy practises of other such websites.
 We encourage our users to be aware, when they leave our website, to read the privacy statements of each and every website that collects personal identifiable information.

 2.8 RESEARCH AND PERSONAL INFORMATION